PITCH WARS 2018

 - We love heavy books with lots of layers but aren’t looking for anything that would be categorized as an issue book, or one that specifically features self-harm or suicide.

-- Abuse as a central theme: sexual, substance, or abuse toward animals.
+- Abuse of any kind: sexual, substance, or abuse toward animals.

 Still with us?
 Fantastic!